Avitalrosner/Fat_tissue_analysis/README.md

 [More information can be found here](https://www.sciencedirect.com/science/article/pii/S1471491421000022?via%3Dihub#f0005)

 ### Project goal:

-This project is a part of a bigger project that looks for differences in the gene expression found in human blood samples.
+This project is a part of a bigger project that looks for differences in the gene expression of human blood samples, that are processed using the cfRNA method.

-Spesifically here, I want to create an analysis based on the [GTEx database](https://gtexportal.org/home/).

-This database contains information of RNA seq that was harvest from biopsies of most tissues in the body.
+Spesifically here, I want to create an analysis based on the [GTEx database](https://gtexportal.org/home/) -that contains information of RNA seq data.
+The RNA was harvest from biopsies of most tissues in the body.
 Here I'm interested in finding the marker genes of the fat tissues - both Adipose Subcutaneous and Adipose Visceral.

 The markers I find will be used for analysing the RNA seq data that would be received from our patients blood sample that went through the cfRNA processing.